Noggin features preschool learning games, full episodes, books and activities led by kids’ favorite characters.

 Find articles, tips, and off-screen activities created by our team of experts in early childhood development and education.

-Team Umizoomi are math superheroes — just like Katherine Johnson, a NASA mathematician who helped put people on the Moon!
+Katherine Johnson, one of the first African American women to work as a NASA scientist, helped put people on the Moon with her amazing math skills!
 Can you and your little number cruncher count down to launch?

 1. Katherine Johnson used her math skills to help astronauts travel to the Moon!
 2. We’ll count down from 10 to 1 to make sure we’re ready to launch into space.3.
 When we reach the end of the countdown, let’s jump up and shout, “We have a lift-off!”
 We’re off to the moon!